top of page

 Some hedgehogs have residence in external enclosed release gardens due to them being unlikely to survive without attention such as having disabilities.
 A few of these hedgehogs have permanent residence at the Sanctuary until a suitable Enclosed Gardens is found for their eventual release back in to the semi-wild.

-We look after and rehabilitate these hedgehogs until they are ready to be released in to an enclosed garden.
-Some of these hedgehogs have missing legs, are blind, or have other disabilities such as psychological issues which means they cannot be fully released back in to the wild.
+We look after and rehabilitate these hedgehogs until they are ready to be released into an enclosed garden.
+Some of these hedgehogs have missing legs, are blind, or have other disabilities such as psychological issues which means they cannot be fully released back into the wild.

 A hedgehog ontop of a hutch